thevxn/dish/README.md

         a string, Telegram bot private token -telegramChatID string
-        a string, Telegram chat/channel ID
+        a string, Telegram chat/channel ID -textNotifySuccess
-  -timeout uint
+        a bool, specifies whether successful checks with no failures should be reported to text channels -timeout uint
         an int, timeout in seconds for http and tcp calls (default 10) -updateURL string